okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/hook-keys/index.md

 <ApiOperation method="get" url="/api/v1/hook-keys/${keyId}" />

-Returns the public portion of the key object using the `keyId` parameter.
+Retrieves the public portion of the Key object using the `keyId` parameter

 ##### Request parameters